Skip to main content

 Callout Custom Param Setting

-When Profile is Custom, load the callout DLL and select Custom Param to open the Callout Custom Param Setting dialog.
-It lists the custom parameters provided by the callout DLL.
+When Profile: Custom is selected, loading a callout DLL and clicking Custom Param opens this dialog.
+It displays the list of custom parameters provided by the callout DLL.

 Callout Custom Param Setting